endurodave/IntegrationTestFramework/README.md

 Additionally, observe how easily the integration test is constructed.
 It resembles a standard unit test, but utilizes two threads, with the Delegate library providing support for cross-thread function invocation.

 ### Flush Test
-The `Flush` integration test is an example of targeting a non-thread safe subsystem internal module using the Delegate library. `MakeDelegate` creates a asynchronous blocking delegate targeted at `LogData::Flush()`.
+The `Flush` integration test is an example of targeting a non-thread safe subsystem internal module using the Delegate library. `MakeDelegate` creates an asynchronous blocking delegate targeted at `LogData::Flush()`.
 The `Logger` task invokes the function and the return value is stored in `retVal`.
 If `retVal.has_value()` is `true` the asynchronous function call succeed within 100mS.
 If `false`, the call failed to invoke within the allotted time frame.
 The `retVal.value()` contains the `LogData::Flush()` return value.
 The Delegate library makes invoking any function on a different thread very easy.

 ```cpp
 // Test LogData::Flush() subsystem internal class.
 The internal LogData class is